Charles Wasicek: Football player

 Wasicek enrolled at Colgate University where he played football at the guard and tackle positions in the mid-1930s.
 In 1935, Wasicek was the captain of the Colgate football team.
 Wasicek was selected as a first-team tackle on the 1935 Liberty Magazine All-American team, as voted in a poll of 1521 varsity players in all parts of the country.
 He was also selected as a second-team All-American in 1935 by the United Press, Central Press (through a poll of the year's football captains), and the New York Sun.
 Wasicek also played in the 1936 East–West Shrine Game and the All-Star Game in Chicago.
-He was drafted in the seventh round of the 1936 NFL Draft.
+He was drafted in the seventh round of the 1936 NFL Draft with the 62nd overall pick.

 Wasicek signed a contract to play football for the Detroit Lions, but he opted instead to play for the Syracuse, New York football team in the newly formed American League.
 The league in which Syracuse played folded after one season.
 Wasicek next signed to play for a highly regarded semi-pro team in Danbury, Connecticut, while working as a hat salesman.